 A common frustration among expats working at Xomnia is the occasional struggle with the communication style of the Dutch government.
-When a colleague accidentally missed a deadline on a fine which turned out to be a fine for missing a fine, this “fineception” was all the motivation we needed to build a chatbot to answer all questions related to the City of Amsterdam - since all the relevant information is on their website, but spread throughout multiple pages that are several clicks deep.
+When a colleague accidentally missed a deadline on a fine which turned out to be a fine for missing a fine, this “fineception” led us to wonder how great it would be to have a chatbot that will answer all questions related to the City of Amsterdam - since all the relevant information is on their website, but spread throughout multiple pages that are several clicks deep.

 Asking our questions directly to a chatbot would be a massive improvement over having to manually navigate the relevant sections of the website.
-Therefore, we started our chatbot project with a simple hypothesis: By using Large Language Models (LLM), any website can be transformed into a chatbot.
+This inspired our idea to discuss how to use Large Language Models (LLM) to turn any website, like that of The City of Amsterdam, into a chatbot (one day!).

-This blog will explain what we did, how we did it, and what we found to be the peculiarities of creating a chatbot based on LLMs.
-The chatbot we created can be viewed here.
+This blog will explain what and how to hypothetically do this, and the peculiarities of creating a chatbot based on LLMs.

 LLM versus traditional NLP